nxvl/secure-coding-with-python/README.md

 # Secure Coding with Python.

 ## Chapter 3: Weak Password Storage
-### Requirement
-Now that we know our DB is working, it's time to start creating some users.
-We should have a signup account that create the user.

-### Development
-We create a signup page, a user model and start taking in new users.

-### Vulnerability
-Since we are not thoughtful on what we are doing, we are storing the passwords in plain text.
-Meaning anyone with access to our DB, or exploiting an SQL injection, as shown in previous chapter, can easily get any user password.

 ### Fix
 In order to keep password secure and secret we need to encrypt them before saving.
 Since we know MD5 has been long broken, we are going to use SHA256.